AMileychik/CuisineCode/README.md

 ### Weakest Part of the Project

 - Incomplete test coverage — although the ViewModel (RecipeListViewModel) is covered by tests, other services such as FavoritesService, ImageLoaderService, and SafariService are not tested, which makes it harder to maintain and extend the code in the future.

 - Lack of full support for different devices and orientations — the app’s interface is not optimized for all device types and orientations, which may lead to inconveniences for users on certain devices.

+- Insufficient error transparency — users are not always informed about the nature of an error (e.g., “data format error”), which can reduce trust in the app and complicate debugging.

+- Missing visual feedback during loading — the absence of shimmer or skeleton views can lead to a perception of slowness or broken functionality, especially on slower networks.

 ---